100 Journal prompts for women to Awaken Your Creativity

 • What is my definition of a meaningful life?

-• How do I respond to challenges, and how can I change that response?
+• How do I respond to challenges, and what can I do to change that response?

-• How can I start to prioritize my creative goals more?
+• How can I start to prioritise my creative goals more?

 • What small act of kindness can I do for someone today?